(By Pat ‘Riot’ Whitaker, Lead Journalist/Writer, RiffRelevant.com)

 Al’s rise to global recognition really began during the Seventies, but it would be the following decade where his impact would be undeniably established.
 Al, using his full name Alfred Morris, first began providing us with recorded material via the late 70s project he was part of, Force.

 Force contributed an official Demo, EP, and S/T full-length album (along with being part of Splits and Compilations) when all was said and done.
 Although the band never publicly disbanded, the band somehow morphed into another entity, Rat Salad.
-This was rather short-lived and only released a one-off Split titled Double Dose Of Doom and there seems to some controversy related to it, the label Doom Force Records and it’s owner.
+This was rather short-lived and only released a one-off Split titled Double Dose Of Doom and there seems to be some controversy related to it, the label Doom Force Records and it’s owner.
 We won’t go into that.

 By this time, Al had become a well-known musician within the Maryland music scene.
 Himself influenced by the likes of Tony Iommi, Al’s playing was an enthralling style of downtuned heaviness that he augmented with his own spins using effects and, of course, creativity and talent.